bennettslin/yearlings_bobtail_app/accessibility-notes.md

     * Stage section shows "Esc" key.
     * Keys can be clicked, which performs the action and then turns access off.

-* When lyric section is accessed:
-    * Arrow keys and "Enter" are shown.
-    * When up and down arrows are pressed:
-        * If there is no accessed line:
-            * Accessed line closest to last accessed element is highlighted.
-            * Accessed anchor, if any, is unhighlighted.
-        * If there is an accessed line:
-            * Highlight previous or next accessed line.

-    * When left and right arrows are pressed:
-        * If there is no accessed anchor:
-            * Accessed anchor closest to last accessed element is highlighted.
-            * Accessed line, if any, is unhighlighted.
-        * If there is an accessed anchor:
-            * Highlight previous or next accessed anchor.

-    * When "Enter" is pressed:
-        * If there is an accessed anchor, open its annotation.
-        * If there is an accessed line, select it.

 * When player section is accessed:
     * "Enter" and Left and Right arrow keys are shown.
     * When "Enter" is pressed: